aras-p/glsl-optimizer/src/gallium/docs/source/debugging.rst

 .. envvar:: GALLIUM_TRACE <string> ("")

-If set, this variable will cause the :ref:`Trace` output to be written to the specified file.
+If set, this variable will cause the :ref:`trace` output to be written to the specified file.
 Paths may be relative or absolute; relative paths are relative to the working directory.
 For example, setting it to "trace.xml" will cause the trace to be written to a file of the same name in the working directory.